straktormedia/file-sharing-app/README.md

 ## Setup Instructions

-To run the app, you will need to download and install <b>XAMPP</b>.
-It provides a local Apache server with mySQL and phpMyAdmin.
-After installing it and starting Apache and mySQL, follow these 2 simple steps:
+To run the app, you will need to clone and download this repo as well as install <b>XAMPP</b>.
+XAMPP provides a local Apache server with mySQL and phpMyAdmin.
+After installing it and starting Apache and mySQL, follow these 3 simple steps:

 1. Open your browser and navigate to "localhost/phpmyadmin".
-Import the database "file-sharing-app.sql" provided in the repo.
+Create a database called "file-sharing-app" and then import the database "file-sharing-app.sql" provided in the repo.
+2. Clone the repo to your XAMPP installation directory, inside the <b>htdocs</b> folder.
+For example "C:\xampp\htdocs".<br>
+   <u>NOTE: </u>If you download the repo as zip, make sure you rename the extracted folder to "file-sharing-app" (it might be named "file-sharing-app-main" because of the Git branch).
+Our goal is a path like this "C:\xampp\htdocs\file-sharing-app".
-2. To view and use the application, go to "localhost/file-sharing-app".
+3. View and use the application, by navigating to "localhost/file-sharing-app".

 ## Additional Information